Now Reading

 a blue and white airplane on a runway

-A U.S. attorney has lost her appeal against being disbarred from practising law in the district of Colombia after she was convicted of stealing $1,100 in cash from a sleeping passenger during a flight to South Korea.
+A U.S. attorney has lost her appeal against being disbarred from practicing law in the district of Colombia after she was convicted of stealing $1,100 in cash from a sleeping passenger during a flight to South Korea.

 The full ruling can be read here (PDF link).